 When beginning to handle a key do not try to send more than six or seven words a minute.
 A dot results from a short depression of the key.
 A dash comes from the same motion but the contact is held three times as long as when making a dot.
 A common mistake of beginners is to make it several times too long.
-There is no great space between the parts of a letter.
-An S is made by three down-and-up motions of the key in regular sequence.
+There is no great space bedown-and-up motions of the key in regular sequence.
 The letter G is made by holding the first two contacts and making the third one without any pause at the contact.
 Key practice should not be extended over too long periods at first.
 The control of the muscles in the wrist and forearm should be developed gradually for best results.